Build Manager Instructions

 include:

-- ./hypot-packages.yaml
+- included_yaml/hypot-specs.yaml

-Adding built packages to a buildcache
+Adding built packages to a build cache mirror

 Installing a signing key